Kanazawa Castle Park Guide — Hours, Access & 6-Area Walking Route

 | Tsurumaru Warehouse | Original — 19th century, survives intact | Designated cultural property.
 A rare surviving example of castle storage architecture. |

-| Former 6th Brigade HQ | Original — Meiji era, survives intact | Designated cultural property.
-A visible record of the castle’s military-era repurposing. |
+| Former 6th Brigade HQ | Original — built 1898, survives intact | Wood-frame, tile-roofed Meiji-era military building, within the National Historic Site.
+A visible record of the castle's military-era repurposing. |

 | Hishi Yagura + Gojikken Nagaya | Reconstructed 2001 | Built based on historical records and surviving architectural drawings.
 Interiors open to visitors (fee). |